krons2486/memory-game/README.md

-# Slint Rust Template
+# Slint Rust Memory Match Tile Game

-A template for a Rust application that's using [Slint](https://slint.rs) for the user interface.
+A game that's using [Slint](https://slint.rs) for the user interface.

 ## About

-This template helps you get started developing a Rust application with Slint as toolkit for the user interface.
+This is a simple Memory Match Tile Game used as an example of a Rust application with Slint as toolkit for the user interface.
 It demonstrates the integration between the `.slint` UI markup and Rust code, how to trigger react to callbacks, get and set properties and use basic widgets.